 Offering customers a way to be socially conscious will improve your customer loyalty and retention, as Millennials are proven to associate brand loyalty with how it represents the issues that are important to them.

-This offers a fantastic opportunity to, not only become a more socially conscious brand but, connect and engage with your customers on a more authentic and personal level.
+This offers a fantastic opportunity, not only to become a more socially conscious brand, but connect and engage with your customers on a more authentic and personal level.